 James A. Thompson, Jr. is of counsel with Pepper Hamilton LLP, resident in the Washington office.
-Mr. Thompson has practiced environmental and energy law for over 30 years, including seven years as counsel in the New England and Rocky Mountain regional offices of the U.S. Environmental Protection Agency, and three years as senior counsel reporting directly to the Agency’s general counsel on all environmental and energy matters arising in the western half of the United States.
+Mr. Thompson has practiced environmental and energy law for more than 30 years, including seven years as counsel in the New England and Rocky Mountain regional offices of the U.S. Environmental Protection Agency, and three years as senior counsel reporting directly to the Agency’s general counsel on all environmental and energy matters arising in the western half of the United States.

 Mr. Thompson represents large industries and utilities on a wide range of complex environmental permitting, compliance and project development issues throughout the United States.
 In the past several years, a substantial portion of his practice has been devoted to the siting of natural gas and renewable energy facilities and the acquisition and sale through auctions and direct negotiations of utility assets and companies.